Rosalind Burgin and Mira Hammad secure acquittal for Just Stop Oil campaigners prosecuted for causing public nuisance of Open Golf Championship

 18 March 2025

-Rosalind Burgin (left) and Mira Hammad (right) represented the Just Stop Oil campaigners removed from the Open Golf Championship at Royal Liverpool Golf Club during a protest in July 2023.
-Credit: Garden Court North Chambers.
+The Just Stop Oil campaigners were removed from the Open Golf Championship at Royal Liverpool Golf Club (pictured) during a protest in July 2023.
+Credit: Phillip Brookes / Shutterstock.

 Rosalind Burgin and Mira Hammad, of Garden Court North’s Protest Rights Team secured acquittal earlier today (18 March) for Just Stop Oil campaigners accused of causing a public nuisance at the Open Golf Championship.